Bp970/PRICE-PREDICTION-USING-LSTM/CODE/README.md

 ![image](https://user-images.githubusercontent.com/69081864/142363040-045a0be7-68a8-443a-8c40-5d50a2ae4704.png)

 # MODELS
-1.All models do not allow for operating on sequence data.
+*.All models do not allow for operating on sequence data.
 Fortunately, we can use a special class of Neural Network models known as Recurrent Neural Networks (RNNs) just for this purpose.
-2.RNNs allow using the output from the model as a new input for the same model.
+*2.RNNs allow using the output from the model as a new input for the same model.
 The process can be repeated indefinitely.
-3.One serious limitation of RNNs is the inability of capturing long-term dependencies in a sequence.
+* 3.One serious limitation of RNNs is the inability of capturing long-term dependencies in a sequence.
 One way to handle the situation is by using an Long short-term memory (LSTM) variant of RNN.
 4.The default LSTM behavior is remembering information for prolonged periods of time.

 # Conclusion